 Control Identifier Control Name Control Discussion Related Controls Adopt Time to Implement AC-2 Account Management a.
 Define and document the types of accounts allowed and specifically prohibited for use within the system; b.
 Assign account managers; c.
 Require [Assignment: organization-defined prerequisites and criteria] for group and role membership; d.
 Specify: 1.
 Authorized users of the system; 2.
 Group and role membership; and 3.
-Access authorizations (i.e., privileges) and [Assignment: organization-defined attributes (as required]) for each account; e.
+Access authorizations (i.e., privileges) and [Assignment: organization-defined attributes (as required)] for each account; e.
 Require approvals by [Assignment: organization-defined personnel or roles] for requests to create accounts; f.
-Create, enable, modify, disable, and remove accounts in accordance with [Assignment: organization-defined personnel or roles] for requisites, and criteria]; g.
+Create, enable, modify, disable, and remove accounts in accordance with [Assignment organization-defined policy, procedures, prerequisites, and criteria]; g.
 Monitor the use of accounts; h.
-Notify account managers and [Assignment: organization-defined time period] when accounts are no longer required; 2.
-[Assignment: organization-defined time period] when accounts are no longer required; 2.
-[Assignment: organization-defined time period] when system usage or need-to-know changes for an individual; l.
+Notify account managers and [Assignment: organization-defined timasferred; and 3.
+[Assignment: organization-defined imp period] when accounts are no longer required; 2.
+[Assignment: organization-defined time period] when users are terminated or transferred; and 3.
+[Assignment: organization-defined time period] when system usage or need-to-know changes for an individual; i.
 Authorize access to the system based on: 1.
 A valid access authorization; 2.
 Intended system usage; and 3.
-[Assignment: organization-defined frequency]; l.
-Review accounts for compliance with account management requirements [Assignment: organization-defined frequency]; l.
-Review accounts for compliance with account management requirements [Assignment: organization-defined attributes (as required)]; l.
-Review accounts for compliance with account management requirements [Assignment: organization-defined attributes (as required)].
-(Cont. from previous page) Temporary and emergency accounts are intended for short-term use.
+[Assignment: organization-defined attributes (as required)]; j.
+Review accounts for compliance with account management requirements [Assignment organization-defined frequency]; k.
+Establish and implement a process for changing shared or group account authenticators (if deployed) when individuals are removed from the group; and l.
+Align account management processes with personnel termination (Cont. from previous page) Temporary and emergency accounts are intended for short-term use.
 Organizations establish temporary accounts as part of normal account activation procedures when there is a need for short-term accounts without the demand for immediacy in account activation.
 Organizations establish emergency accounts in response to crisis situations and with the need for rapid account activation.
-Therefore, emergency accounts activation may bypass normal account authorization processes.
-Emergency and temporary accounts are not to be confused with infrequently used accounts, including local logon accounts used for special tasks or when network resources are unavailable (may also be known as accounts of last resort).
-Such accounts remain available and are not subject to automatic disabling or removal dates.
+Therefore, emergency account activation may bypass normal account authorization processes.
+Emergency and temporary accounts at to be confused with infrequently used accounts, including local logon accounts such accounts remain available and are not subject to automatic disabling or removal dates.
 Conditions for disabling or deactivating accounts include when shared/group, emergency, or temporary accounts are no longer required and when individuals are transferred or terminated.
 Changing shared/group authenticators when members leave the group is intended to ensure that former group members do not retain access to the shared or group account.
 Some types of system accounts may require specialized training.
-AC-5, AC-5, AC-6, AC-17, AC-18, AC-7, AC-18, AC-18, AC-24, AU-2, AU-12, CW-5, IA-2, IA-4, IA-5, IA-8, IA-2, IA-4, IA-5, IA-8, IA-5, IA-8, IA-5, IA-8, IA-5, IA-8, IA-5, IA-8, IA-7, Yes 30 Days
+AC-3, AC-5, AC-6, AC-17, AC-6, AC-17, AC-18, AC- 20, AC-24, AU-2, AU-2, AU-2, AU-2, AU-2, AU-4, IA-2, IA-4, IA-2, IA-4, IA-4, IA-4, IA-4, IA-4, IA-4, Yes 30 Days